Skip to content

 Standard Layout

-• Default layout for all apps [Fig.6]
+• · Default layout for all apps in desktop view until 870px view width [Fig.6]

 • The side menu <aside> is positioned on the left side of the screen